open-telemetry/opentelemetry-go/website_docs/getting-started.md

 When using OpenTelemetry, it's a good practice to set a global tracer provider and a global meter provider.
 Doing so will make it easier for libraries and other dependencies that use the OpenTelemetry API to easily discover the SDK, and emit telemetry data.
 In addition, you'll want to configure context propagation options.
 Context propagation allows for OpenTelemetry to share values across multiple services - this includes trace identifiers, which ensure that all spans for a single request are part of the same trace, as well as baggage, which are arbitrary key/value pairs that you can use to pass observability data between services (for example, sharing a customer ID from one service to the next).

-Setting up global options uses the `otel` package - add these options to your `main.go` file as shown -
+Setting up global options uses the `otel` package - add these options to your `main.go` file as shown:

 ```go
 	otel.SetTracerProvider(tp)